-“Wow, that sounds like too much planning to me.”
+“Wow, time blocking sounds like too much planning to me.”

 No problem.
 Plan less.
 There’s always a counter-movement for everything.
 People who do the exact opposite and advocate an anti-productivity lifestyle.
-You know, folks who claim they have empty calendars and give zero fucks about everything in life.
+You know, folks who claim they have empty calendars and don’t care about anything.